 Chunky knits, warm drinks, and cozy...flower?
 Yes, even your cannabis can get the winter treatment.
 As we move into hibernation season, you can adjust your marijuana consumption to fit your chillier surroundings.
-From winter-themed flower to DIY hot cocoa powder, we have a few suggestions for how to turn your marijuana into merry-juana.
+Check out our list of top winter-themed flower to turn your marijuana into merry-juana.

 Wondering if cannabis is ever “in season”?
 The answer is: kind of.
 This famous plant is influenced by the changing weather, just like other plants.
 In areas of the northern hemisphere where cannabis cultivation is outdoors, you’ll often see an abundance of flower in the fall harvest months (depending on the strain).
 However, many cultivation centers also have indoor growing facilities, which means you can have flower at your state-licensed dispensary all year.

 Learn more about what gives some cannabis strains their unique, chilly flavors in our guide to winter terpenes.

 And speaking of cannabis flower, here are a few strain suggestions for wintertime!